Autonomous AI Workers

 Why MirrorNeuron fits autonomous workers

-Long-lived AI workers need to wait, retry, recover, and continue safely.
-MirrorNeuron keeps that operational story closer to a simple runtime than a heavyweight orchestration platform, which is part of its core differentiation.
+Long-lived AI workers need to wait, retry, recover, and continue safely near the systems they operate.
+MirrorNeuron keeps that operational story closer to a simple on-edge runtime than a heavyweight orchestration platform, which is part of its core differentiation.